glebm/i18n-tasks/README.md

 i18n-tasks improves this by using static analysis.
 It scans calls such as `I18n.t('some.key')` and provides reports on key usage, missing, and unused keys.
 It can also can pre-fill missing keys, including from Google Translate, and it can remove unused keys as well.

+i18n-tasks can be used with any project using [i18n][i18n-gem] (default in Rails), or similar, even if it isn't ruby.

 <img width="534" height="288" src="https://raw.github.com/glebm/i18n-tasks/master/doc/img/i18n-tasks.png">

 ## Installation